 - Those that occur in the spine, called vertebral osteomyelitis

-After you describe your symptoms, your health care provider will feel your skin above the affected bone, to check for tenderness.
+After you describe your symptoms, your doctor will feel your skin above the affected bone, to check for tenderness.
 You will get a blood test to check for infection.

-Your health care provider may do a bone biopsy, either through surgery or by using a needle to remove a small piece of the bone for testing.
+Your doctor may do a bone biopsy, either through surgery or by using a needle to remove a small piece of the bone for testing.

 Your doctor may need to order more than one imaging test to diagnose osteomyelitis.
 The first test may be an x-ray.
 You may have a bone scan, which uses a mildly radioactive compound to highlight infected areas.
 You may also need a computed tomography (CT) scan or magnetic resonance imaging (MRI) or positron emission tomography (PET) scan.
 Each of these tests gives more detailed information than x-rays.
 PET scans are very accurate for evaluating chronic osteomyelitis.

 Chronic osteomyelitis is treated with surgery and antibiotics.
 Acute and vertebral osteomyelitis may be treated with antibiotics alone, depending on the condition.
-Your health care provider may also put you in a cast or splint to keep the affected bones and joints from moving.
+Your doctor may also put you in a cast or splint to keep the affected bones and joints from moving.

 The medication you need depends on the type of bacteria or fungus that caused your osteomyelitis.
 You may need intravenous (IV) antibiotics, or you may take oral antibiotics.
 Taking antibiotics for several weeks usually clears up infections that are found early.
-With chronic osteomyelitis, you may need to take antibiotics for years or even the rest of your life.
+With chronic osteomyelitis, you may need to take antibiotics for years, or even the rest of your life.
+Nonsteroidal anti-inflammatory medication may help relieve pain.

 In some cases you may need surgery, such as: